dhil/mscr-dissertation/README.md

-# Master of Science by Research dissertation
+# "Compilation of Effect Handlers and their Applications in Concurrency", Master of Science by Research dissertation
 Repository for my MSc by Research dissertation and related work.